 The city is the site of the famous Sapporo Snow Festival, an event held each February showcasing an array of marvelous ice and snow sculptures that is visited by about 2 million people each year!

 Athletic types can visit the Sapporo Winter Sports Museum, which showcases the legacy of the 1972 Winter Olympics, or they can hit the slopes, skiing or snowboarding in one of the ski resorts near Sapporo.
 And of course, not to be missed is Sapporo’s delectable seafood cuisine, revered throughout Japan!

-Recommended to Travelers Who Like: big city thrills, the latest technology, trend spots
+- Recommended to travelers who like: Big city thrills, the latest technology, trendy spots.

 Tokyo inarguably is Japan’s most well-known city.
 The Tokyo Metropolis is made up of 23 Special Wards, home to upwards of 35 million people.
 It is also known for having the world’s busiest pedestrian crossing, known as Shibuya Scramble Crossing, and what many would say is the busiest train station in the world in Shinjuku.

 Tokyo also is the center of otaku culture in Akihabara with a plethora of games, anime, and electronics shops; while the Harajuku and Shibuya districts are known worldwide for their contributions to fashion and kawaii (cute) culture.